Route number: Prefix letters

+A single route number may have multiple prefixes if its standard and/or importance changes along its length.

+In 2017, the state of South Australia introduced a unique "R" prefixed route, R1, for the inner City Ring Route in Adelaide.

+Various prefixes (such as "D" or "DR") are also used for numbered, permanently signed detour routes in some states.

+Bulgaria

+Bulgaria uses prefix A for highways A1–A7 and Roman numerals I, II, III (followed by a hyphen) for the first-, second- and third-class roads.
+First-class numbers are single-digit, second-class road numbers are double-digit, third-class road numbers are three-digit or four-digit.

 Canada

 The Trans-Canada Highway system is made up of a series of provincially maintained highways, and is one of only two systems (the other being the Crowsnest Highway) that uses route numbering that spans multiple provinces, albeit not across the entire country.
 The provincial highways are assigned numbers by their respective provinces.

 Alberta

 All provincial highways are 'Primary Highways'.
 They are divided into two series', and sub-series'.